The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 - taking measures to protect the rights and freedoms of individuals whose personal information may be transferred to countries with differing data protection laws

 - ensuring that actual or suspected breaches of information security are reported and investigated

-- assessing and measuring the maturity of its information security controls annually
+- assessing the maturity of its information security controls annually

 - applying these standards to its supply chain and delivery partners.